 - Refurbished Phone – Repaired by a certified technician and often comes with some sort of warranty

 Buying a used phone can save you tons of money, but it’s also risky if you’re not careful or know what to look for.
 With a refurbished phone you get a device repaired by an official site, store, or technician and they go through rigorous testing/inspections before being sold.
-Basically, refurbished is your best bet.
+We recommend refurbished phones first.

 The term “refurbished” gets thrown around a lot though, and it doesn’t always mean what you think.
 Some places sell used phones, refurbished phones, or you’ll see terms like recertified, reconditioned, or even pre-owned.
 As long as you buy it from a reputable site you’ll end up with a good phone at a big discount.
 Most likely these phones were repaired by Samsung or Apple, or a store like Best Buy.
 Sometimes though, you’re getting a brand new phone that was simply returned and can no longer be sold as “new”.
 Those are “open box” deals, which you can usually find at Amazon Renewed.

 Best Place to Buy Used or Refurbished Phones

 If you know what phone you want to buy and want the best deal, here are great places that sell used, refurbished, pre-owned or open-box Android phones, iPhones, iPads and more.